 (Note: some websites will try to give you a little bit of free information and then ask you to pay before they show you more.
 Keep in mind that the additional information might or might not be what you need.)

 - ReferenceUSA: A Multnomah County Library-provided resource.
-Use the "U.S. Standard White Pages" section to search a database of U.S. residents.
-The data is not always up-to-date.
+Use the "U.S. Consumers / Lifestyles" section to search a database of U.S. residents.

 - Dex Knows: A phone and address directory for people and businesses.
 Can look up by name, phone number, or address.